-Make memories with your kids by making an array of wonderful salt dough keepsakes or ornaments with our salt dough recipe and tips.
+Make memories with your kids by making an array of wonderful keepsakes or ornaments with our salt dough recipe and tips.

 It’s super easy to learn how to make salt dough, read through the recipe and start making your first batch right away as we are almost certain you already have all that you need in your kitchen pantry.

-While salt dough projects are most popular just around Christmas (who doesn’t love a good salt dough keepsake or ornament made with a hand print), crafty project with salt dough can be made all year round.
+While salt dough projects are most popular just around Christmas (who doesn’t love a pretty keepsake or ornament made with a hand print), crafty project with salt dough can be made all year round.

-I remember making salt dough ornaments with my mother for Christmas.
+I remember making these ornaments with my mother for Christmas.
 We made the most adorable cinnamon gingerbread men (they smelled amazing and oh so Christmasy).

 How to Make Salt Dough – the Super Easy Recipe

-To make your salt dough you will need the following ingredients:
+To make the dough you will need the following ingredients:

 - flour (1 cup)